ogomaemmanuel/Hr/README.md

 Run
 > docker-compose up
 >
-The above command will build and run a docker image
+The above command will build and run a docker image, to rebuild the image, add __--build__ option

 To run image from docker-hub, run
 > docker-compose -f docker-compose.prod.yml